Blitz House

 The Blitz House (Blitzhuset) is a self-managed social centre hosting left-wing anarchists in Oslo, the capital city of Norway.
-Founded in 1982 as a squat, it is now legalized and based on Oslo's Pilestredet.
+Founded in 1982 as a squat, it is now legalized and based in Pilestredet.
 It hosts activities such as political meetings, the feminist radio station radiOrakel, a vegan café, and musician practice rooms.
 The Blitz movement has been involved in a number of protests and riots (such as the 2008–2009 Oslo riots), and has been attacked by right-wing extremists on numerous occasions.